-(e) The IAC Judges Certification Chairperson will verify that official IAC records agree with the application and that all requirements of 2.6.1(a)-(d) have been met; certify the candidate as an IAC Regional Judge; and annotate the records to reflect the candidate's date of certification as an IAC Regional Judge.
+(f) Once all requirements of 2.6.1(a) through (e) have been met, the candidate will be certified as a Regional judge and the IAC official records will be updated accordingly.
 A newly certified Regional Judge will be added to the IAC Approved List of Judges upon completion of the current-year Revalidation and Currency (R&C) Exam.
 However, the R&C Exam is not required if the newly certified Judge completed the Judges School, Regional Judge Exam, and Practical Exam within the current contest year.